HermiTech-L3C/Morty/README.md

 ## Detailed Descriptions

-### `rospinn.py`
+### `rosnode.py`

-- **Purpose**: Implements the main control algorithms for the robot using PINN and RL within a ROS node.
+- **Location**: `/mother/Software_Firmware/rosnode.py`
+- **Purpose**: Acts as the interface between ROS and the TPU module.
+It handles the collection, normalization, and transmission of sensor data to the TPU.
 - **Functionality**:
-  - Initializes the ROS node.
+  - Initializes the ROS node and subscribers for sensor data.
-  - Subscribes to sensor data topics (e.g., joint states, forces).
+  - Normalizes sensor data using `StandardScaler`.
+  - Sends normalized data to the TPU module over a TCP/IP connection.
-  - Publishes control signals to actuate the robot.
+  - Publishes the received control signals back to ROS for robot actuation.

+### `tpu.py`

+- **Location**: Root directory
+- **Purpose**: Implements the main control algorithms using the Physics-Informed Neural Network (PINN) and Reinforcement Learning (RL).
+It also handles communication with the FPGA.
+- **Functionality**:
-  - Utilizes a PINN to maintain stability and perform manipulation tasks.
+  - **PINN Architecture**: A deep neural network designed for stability and manipulation tasks.
-  - Uses RL to optimize control strategies based on feedback.
+  - **Reinforcement Learning**: An RL agent to optimize control strategies over time.
-___
-## fpga subdirectory
+  - **Optimization**: Uses CasADi to define and solve optimization problems for control signals.
+  - **Communication**: Establishes serial communication with the FPGA and TCP/IP communication with the ROS node.

 ### `uart_comm.v`

 - **Purpose**: Defines the Verilog module for UART communication with the FPGA.
 - **Functionality**: